GothenburgBitFactory/ti.net/content/docs/tutorial.md

 I actually started work at 8:30am, but forgot to start the clock at the beginning.
 I also did not take a break at 10am, I again forgot to start the clock.
-Then I was working on `projectC` since about 11am, but didn\'t record it properly.
+Then I was working on `projectC` since about 11am, but didn't record it properly.

 These are typical mistakes, and are easy to fix, as there are several commands for making adjustments like this.